razorgoto/myresume/Resume.md

 -   Teach the Smart Serve Ontario certification program for alcohol service
--   Develope syllabus for instruction
+-   Develop syllabus for instruction
--   Proctor for written examination
+-   Act as proctor for written examination

 ### Computershare Fund Services